enpitsuLin/sanity-plugin-milkdown/README.md

 ## What is it

-A Markdown editor for Sanity Studio with preview supported by milkdown which was a alternatives to official plugin `sanity-plugin-markdown`
+A Markdown editor for Sanity Studio with preview supported by [Milkdown](https://github.com/Saul-Mirone/milkdown) which was a alternatives to official plugin `sanity-plugin-markdown`

 ## Installation